nishanthrs/spaced_rep_cards_generator/README.md

   - [ ] Look into increasing performance of tool (latency first, then throughput)
     - [ ] Run load tests
     - [ ] Write web server logic in Rust or Go
+    - [ ] Deploy card generation on vLLM or SGLang or llama.cpp servers to increase throughput (and possibly latency) of service
-    *NOTE: Not expecting this tool to achieve significant scale or anything like that; this is purely out of curiosity and fun*
+      - [ ] Deploy on GPU workers for faster token generation *NOTE: Not expecting this tool to achieve significant scale or anything like that; this is purely out of curiosity and fun*
 - [ ] [P2] See if multimodal support can be added so that we can create richer cards that use image data as well